 The WDC was created to facilitate the delivery of the Whistler Athlete Village for the 2010 Winter Games and what is now the residential neighbourhood of Cheakamus Crossing.
 It is a wholly owned subsidiary of the Resort Municipality of Whistler.

-Alvin has served as director of the Board since 2018 and brings extensive expertise in development and financial management through his long standing involvement as founding director of the UBC Properties Trust.
+Alvin has served as director of the Board since 2018 and brings extensive expertise in development and financial management through his long standing involvement as one of the first directors of the UBC Properties Trust.
 Alvin was nominated for his exemplary leadership and dedication to the WDC Board.

 Emily Taylor was awarded for her contribution to the Whistler 2020 Development Corporation (WDC).